Investing in Seaweed farming.

 Option 1: Passive Investment

-📧 Email us to learn more or get started.
+Email us to learn more or to get started.

-• 🪸 Includes Ulva spores ("baby" Ulva), equipment, and licensing support
+• The price includes Ulva spores or Kelp lines, all equipment, and licensing support

 📧 Email us for setup details and support.

-• 🌾 Learn why Knotted Wrack is a smart investment
+• Learn why investing in Ulva and Gracilaria off Tunisia is a smart investment

 🌍 Global Projects

-• 🌍 East Africa: Somalia (community farming), Kenya (commercial farming)
+• East Africa: Somalia (community farming), Tunisia and Kenya (commercial Ulva farming)

-📧 Email us to discuss international opportunities or arrange a call.
+📧 Email us if you are interested in this great opportunity to farm seaweed, or to arrange a call.

 Contracts, terms, and conditions apply.
 Please contact us for full details.

-Ulva Sea Farms also has Ulva farming projects in the Baltic Sea, off the East coast of Africa, including Somalia for community seaweed farming, Kenya for seaweed farming, and undisclosed locations for REE extraction.
+Ulva Sea Farms also has Ulva farming projects in the Baltic Sea, off the North and East coasts of Africa, including Somalia for community seaweed farming, Kenya for seaweed farming, and undisclosed locations for REE extraction.
 Please ask for details.

 Email - ulvaseafarms@email.com for more information or to arrange a call